tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 #### POST-ACCUM

-The optional `POST-ACCUM` clause enables accumulation and other computations across the set of vertices produced by the `FROM-WHERE` binding table.
-POST-ACCUM can be used without ACCUM.
+The optional `POST-ACCUM` clause enables accumulation and other computations across the set of vertices produced by the `FROM-WHERE` binding table. `POST-ACCUM` can be used without `ACCUM`.
 If it is preceded by an `ACCUM` clause, then its statement can access the new snapshot value of accumulators computed by the `ACCUM` clause.